 The Group determines whether goodwill is impaired at least on an annual basis.
 This requires an estimation of the value in use of the cash-generating units to which the goodwill is allocated.
 Estimating the value in use requires the Group to make an estimate of the expected future cash flows from the cash-generating unit and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
-The carrying amount (before impairment) of goodwill at 31st December, 2021 was HK\$261.0 million (2020 - HK\$261.0 million).
+An impairment loss of HK\$261.0 million was recognised in profit or loss during the year ended 31st December, 2021.
+As at 31st December, 2022 and 2021, the goodwill was fully impaired.
 Further details are given in note 21 to the financial statements.